 However, some of the metrics in the modified Unemotional Growth System indicate there may be a rally in the near term.
 Three weeks ago, I did a preliminary update for the buy list based on the system.
 I finalized the list over the weekend and will publish it later today.

-The portfolio was flat the market indices were essentially flat for the week.
-The holdings are up 0.6% from the previous week.
+The portfolio was flat even though the market was down for the week.
+The holdings are up 1.6% from the previous week.
 Potash and Southwestern Energy seem to be recovering, but still have a long way to go to make up all the losses.
-The overall portfolio is down 29.5% and the remaining holdings are down 45.6%.
-The previous bottoms occurred October 10, 2008 at -35.0% and -53.0% respectively.
+The overall portfolio is down 28.2% and the remaining holdings are down 43.8%.
 The only positive still has been the gain from shorting Las Vegas Sands.
 Otherwise, the prices of these stocks have been destroyed by the October through November decline.

 |Stock [purchase date]||Shares||Purchase Price|